javascript-tutorial/en.javascript.info/1-js/10-error-handling/1-try-catch/article.md

 }
 ```

-That's because `try..catch` actually wraps the `setTimeout` call that schedules the function.
-But the function itself is executed later, when the engine has already left the `try..catch` construct.
+That's because the function itself is executed later, when the engine has already left the `try..catch` construct.

 To catch an exception inside a scheduled function, `try..catch` must be inside that function:
 ```js run